alloynetworks/xrpl_stats_client/README.md

 Module requirements are published in `requirements.txt`.
 A sample systemd file is also provided, and can be modified to suit requirements.
 There are editable parameters in the `monitor.ini` file, and careful attention must be paid to them.

+**Note:** If you are using the systemd service, then you need to edit `status_monitor.py` and set the full path of the `monitor.ini` file.
+Relative paths will not work.

 The mandatory parameters are:
 ```
 [default]